Restaurant in Saint-Jean-de-Blaignac, France

 Is L'Auberge Saint Jean good for a special occasion?

 Yes, with some practical caveats.
-The Dordogne riverside setting, Michelin Plate-recognised cooking from chef Thomas L'Hérisson, and a 550-label wine list create a complete package for a celebration meal.
+The Dordogne riverside setting, Michelin Plate-recognised cooking from chef Thomas L'Hérisson, a 550-label wine list create a complete package for a celebration meal.
 The attentive service noted in the Michelin citation supports occasion dining.
 Book a dinner slot Wednesday through Saturday for the full experience; Sunday closes at 1:45 PM, which limits the evening format.

 Hours